 Reporting Florida Nursing Home Abuse

 Florida Statute 492.296 places time restraints on when a Florida nursing home abuse victim or family member can report the incident.
 This statue states that the report must take place within two years of the incident.
 If the incident was not immediately discovered, the report must take place within two years of discovery of the incident.
 For this reason, it is important that patients or family members of patients who wish to file a claim seek an experienced attorney immediately.
 Contact an experienced Orlando Nursing Home Abuse Attorney today.
+At Paul & Perkins PA, making sure you achieve justice and are compensated fairly for your injuries is our main concern.
+The firm has been highly recommended by Orlando car accident lawyer, Dennis Hernandez as well as other prestigious attorneys across the state of Florida.
+We will leverage our trial experience to fight for the compensation you deserve.

 “Guide Introduction.”
 Nursing Home Guide.
 Agency for Health Care Administration, n.d.
 Web.
 17 May 2013. http://apps.ahca.myflorida.com/nhcguide/